vaiorabbit/ruby-opengl/README.md

 ### Redesigned API

-In verion 2, all OpenGL APIs are defined as public methods under `module GL`, so we don't have to `include OpenGL` and scatter OpenGL APIs under other modules any more:
+In version 2, all OpenGL APIs are defined as public methods under `module GL`, so we don't have to `include OpenGL` and scatter OpenGL APIs under other modules any more:

 ```ruby
 # opengl-bindings